SURFscz/SRAMsync/README.md

 | group      | Name of the group that exists in SRAM but not yet at the destination.|
 | attributes | List of attributes as specified for the group in the `sync-with-sram` configuration file.|

-When a new group appears in the SRAM LDAP for for the current CO, this event will be emitted.
+When a new group appears in the SRAM LDAP for the current CO, this event will be emitted.
 The attributes from the configuration file are sent along for possible further processing.